pktgen/fgen/docs/guides/linux_gsg/linux_gsg.rst

    hello world! from thread index 0 for index 0
    Ctrl-C to exit

-cndpfwd
+fgenfwd
 """""""

-An example that uses networking is ``cndpfwd``.
+An example that uses networking is ``fgenfwd``.
 It requires the underlying network interface uses, e.g. AF_XDP sockets.
 Make sure the kernel on which you intend to run the application supports AF_XDP sockets, i.e. CONFIG_XDP_SOCKETS=y.